-What Can a Handyman Do in Cumberland in Cumberland County, North Carolina?
+What Can a Handyman Do Without a License in Cumberland in Cumberland County, North Carolina?

 In Cumberland County, North Carolina, most "handyman" work can be performed without a state general contractor license as long as each job (labor + materials) stays under the state’s contractor licensing threshold and you are not performing work that requires a separate trade license (electrical, plumbing, HVAC, etc.).
 North Carolina’s key handyman line is the general contractor threshold: once a project is $40,000 or more, a NC General Contractor license is required, and many building permits will still be required even when you’re under the licensing threshold.